Eternal Starter Guide

-Activated abilities – you can only activate abilities during your own turn, unlike Magic where you can (usually) do it at any time.
+Activated abilities – you can only activate abilities during your own turn during a non-combat phase, unlike Magic where you can (usually) do it at any time.

-Aegis versus Hexproof – Aegis protects against one spell or ability affect, while Hexproof protects against all targeted spells and abilities.
+Aegis versus Hexproof – Aegis protects against one spell or ability affect, while Hexproof makes something immune from targeted spells and abilities.
 This means that a unit with an active Aegis is protected from a Harsh Rule or Lightning Storm, while a Hexproof unit is not.

 Ambush versus Flash – Flash is a Magic ability that allows units to be played at any time an Instant can be played, while ambush has only very specific times.
 You can Ambush a unit in only 3 circumstances: while your opponent’s units are attacking and before you have declared blockers, at the end of your opponent’ turn, or during an ‘attack’ effect (Relic Weapons or Killer).
 When you Ambush in response to an attack effect it changes the target of the attack to the Ambush unit.
 You cannot ambush a unit in response to a Fast Spell, or during your own attack step, etc.

 Response windows – In Eternal, you cannot respond to equipping weapons or playing units.
-This means you might need to time removal differently than in Magic (like using a Torch before your opponent has a chance to buff their unit).
+This means you might need to time removal differently than in Magic.
+A common example is using a Torch before your opponent has a chance to buff their unit with a weapon.
 Also, during combat after blockers are declared there is a window where both players have a response window for fast spells simultaneously, which never happens in Magic.
 It will take you a bit of time to get used to all these windows, since there are a number of small differences with Magic.

 HOW DOES THE REDRAW RULE WORK?
 WHY DO I NEED AT LEAST 1/3 OF MY DECK TO BE POWER?

 Your first hand is a random collection of cards from your deck, except it must have at least 1 power and 1 non-power card (power fetching effects like Seek Power count as non-power in these counts).
-If you redraw, your second hand will either have 2, 3 or 4 power (1/3 chance of each), and the rest will be non-power cards.
-You must keep the second hand.
+If you redraw, your second seven-card hand will either have 2, 3 or 4 power (1/3 chance of each), and the rest will be non-power cards.
+You can send this back and get a 3rd hand which follows the same rules as the second except you only get 6 cards.
+You must keep the third hand.
 Since Eternal uses this special redraw rule you are forced to have 1/3 of your deck be power cards, since if this was not the case you could build decks that abused this rule, such as only playing 4 power in your entire deck.

 HOW DOES [ABC] INTERACT WITH [XYZ]?

-Unfortunately we do not have an official comprehensive rules guide as of yet.
+Unfortunately we do not have an official comprehensive rules guide.
 I published an unofficial Rules Guide, though it is fan-created, meaning it is not verified by DWD, and it is incomplete.
 Your best bet in many cases is to ask Discord.
 LocoPojo also wrote an introductory article on some common interactions, though the scope there is limited.

 CAN YOU DROP OUT OF RANKS?